RickStrahl/MarkdownMonsterAddinsRegistry/Readme.md

 ![](./MarkdownMonsterAddins_Icon.png)

 ### Publish your Markdown Monster Addins here
 This repository is an Addin Registry for addins for the [Markdown Monster Markdown Editor for Windows](https://markdownmonster.west-wind.com) which is contained in `MarkdownMonsterAddinRegistry.json`.
-Markdown Monster's addin manager accesses this file to display addin listings and then dynamically loads the individual addin information from their respective Github repositories.
+Markdown Monster's addin manager accesses this file to display addin listings and then dynamically loads the individual addin information from their respective GitHub repositories.

-This repository provides a list of available add-ins that are hosted via Git/Github and can be installed via the registry from within Markdown Monster via the [MarkdownMonsterAddinRegistry.json file](https://github.com/RickStrahl/MarkdownMonsterAddinsRegistry/blob/master/MarkdownMonsterAddinRegistry.json).
+This repository provides a list of available add-ins that are hosted via Git/GitHub and can be installed via the registry from within Markdown Monster via the [MarkdownMonsterAddinRegistry.json file](https://GitHub.com/RickStrahl/MarkdownMonsterAddinsRegistry/blob/master/MarkdownMonsterAddinRegistry.json).
 You can publish your own add-ins that follow the addin guidelines in this document and publish it in this registry via pull request.

 Right now the registry is pretty sparse as we are still working out the exact structure for addins, but a few add-ins have been added to get the ball rolling.